Steven-C-18/phpBB-ext-TPotM/docs/FEATURES.md

-# 3Di - Top Poster Of The Month
+# 3Di - Top Poster of the Month

-Have a Top Poster Of The Month to show on your phpBB.
+Have a Top Poster of the Month to show on your phpBB.

 Requirements